Choral Programs

 The Vision

-The Continuo Arts Foundation believes that exposure to the arts is essential to understanding our cultural and heritage.
+The Continuo Arts Foundation believes that exposure to the arts is essential to understanding our culture and heritage.
 We believe that music is of primary importance to the survival of civilization, to the health of society and to insuring the highest quality of life.
 The experience of music allows us to participate in the universal creative process, open hearts and minds, awaken feelings and bring delight and joy.
 We strive to understand and to promote music across the life span to all generations and around the world.

 We believe that intergenerational musical experiences provide an important opportunity to become stronger individuals; to become more unified as a community by experiencing different cultures and backgrounds through music and in the process, make the communities we belong to stronger.